antonilol/bolts/bolt-simple-taproot.md

 As we inherit the anchor output semantics we want to ensure that the remote party can unilaterally sweep their funds after the 1 block CSV delay.
-In order to achieve this property, we'll re-use the `_funding_key` here: its in the best interest of the other party to enforce these semantics (mempool pinning mitigation), so the remote party will be forced to always take the script reveeal path.
+In order to achieve this property, we'll re-use the `combined_funding_key` here: its in the best interest of the other party to enforce these semantics (mempool pinning mitigation), so the remote party will be forced to always take the script reveal path.

 The to remote output has the following form: